 Prototypes may themselves use prototypes.
 This can be useful where several different prototypes share a common base.
 In such circumstances, it can be useful to use one precursor template and then have several other prototypes using it as their prototype.
 Changing the upstream prototype will affect all prototypes using it and all notes/agents using the downstream prototype.

-Tinderbox makes it easy to experiment with prototypes as a number of simple generic ones are predefined and built-in.
+Tinderbox makes it easy to experiment with prototypes as a number of simple generic ones are predefined and built-in, noting that a few of these—such as for notes in DEVONthink watch folders—are added as-needed by the app and are not available for manual insertion via the File menu.